A Simple Machines Unit Study

 Center #7 – Friction

-This experiment determined which of the following materials provides for the least amount of friction when placed on a piece of scrap wood.
-My children rubbed the following materials all over one side of four pieces of wood: one piece of wood was rubbed with dish soap, one with vegetable oil, one with wax and another with soap.
-The same rubber band trick was used to determine the pull length as each piece of wood was dragged across our art table.
-The one with the least pull length encountered the least friction.
-The one with the most pull length encountered the most friction.
+This experiment determines which of the following materials provides the least amount of friction when placed on a piece of scrap wood.
+Use four pieces of scrap wood.
+Rub one piece of wood on one side with dish soap.
+Rub another one with vegetable oil, another with wax, and another with a bar of soap.
+Tie a string around each piece of wood and use the same rubber band trick to determine the pull length as each piece of wood is dragged across a table (rubbed side down).
+The one with the least pull length encounters the least amount of friction.
+The one with the most pull length encounters the most friction.

-To further explore friction, I assigned this challenge: Design a parachute that allows for the most friction so our “little person” arrives safely on the ground.
-Neither of their original designs worked.
-Neither of their 2nd designs worked.
-Neither of their 3rd designs worked.
-Finally, after learning a thing or two from their failures, they successfully landed a parachute.
+To further explore friction, assign this challenge: Design a parachute that allows for the most friction so a toy person arrives safely on the ground.
+Children may need to try and try again with various materials, learning from their failures, to successfully land a parachute.

-To guide their discovery, I made up a little booklet of leading questions for each of the centers.
+During our study, I made up a little booklet of leading questions for each center to guide my children’s discovery.
 Since I used so many ideas from various books I have around the house, I can’t share the booklet.
 It was pretty easy to make, though.
-Just ask your children to note results from the experiments and then ask open-ended questions like, “Why do you think it was easier to pull the board using wheels?”
-The goal isn’t correct answers just yet, it’s coming to reasonable conclusions after experimentation.
+Just ask your children to note experiment results and then ask open-ended questions like, “Why do you think it was easier to pull the board using wheels?”
+The goal isn’t correct answers just yet; it’s coming to reasonable conclusions after experimentation.

-After the self-discovery activities, we dove into a few books that helped teach the science behind simple machines and friction.
+After the self-discovery activities, dive into a few books that help teach the science behind simple machines and friction.

-Two of our very favorite picture books ever have machines as their main characters.
-Reading them again with an eye on the use of simple machines gave my children an entirely new perspective of the books.
+Two of our favorite picture books have machines as their main characters.
+Consider reading them with an eye on the use of simple machines.
+Your children may gain an entirely new perspective on the books!

-If you’re looking for some great lesson ideas to teach simple machines, these books are fabulous!
-Just choose one of them and you’ll have a all the ideas you need for your own simple machine unit study.
+These books are fabulous if you’re looking for some great lesson ideas to teach simple machines!
+Just choose one of them, and you’ll have all the ideas you need for your own simple machine unit study.

 Other Science Posts You May Like